temporalio/omes/README.md

 ```

 Omes comes with pre-implemented workflows and activities that can be run using any SDK language (see the `run-worker`
-and `all-in-one` commands below).
+and `run-scenario-with-worker` commands below).
 Scenarios are not tied to number of workers, cluster configuration, or the worker SDK language.

-Typically scenarios will use the Kitchen Sink workflow that runs [actions](./kitchensink/kitchensink.go) specified by
+Typically scenarios will use the Kitchen Sink workflow that runs [actions](./loadgen/kitchensink/kitchensink.go)
-the client.
+specified by the client.

 > NOTE: the Kitchen Sink workflow is the only workflow implemented at the moment, other workflows will be added as
 > needed.